 It’s funny how many of my sentences start with the words ‘I was just reading about…’ I think i must drive the people around me crazy!
-But, I LOVE to read and when I come across one of those things that makes me just stop and think wow - I can’t help but share it.
+But, I LOVE to read and when I come across one of those things that stops me in my tracks and makes me think for a while - I can’t help but share it.

 So, that’s how this post started.
 The other day I was reading work by Sonja Lyubomirsky, one of the world’s leading scientists studying well-being and the author of The How of Happiness and The Myths of Happiness (which are both now sitting at the top of my must read list).
-And the part that jumped out the most at me was that her research has found that 40% of the time, we are responsible for our own happiness.
+And through her research she's concluded that 40% of the time, we're responsible for our own happiness.

 Yet so many of us believe that we’re at the mercy of our genetics (which makes up 50%) and other life circumstances (the final 10%).
-So, if we’re in the driving seat 40% of the time, then our happiness is in our own hands, don’t you think?
+So, if we’re in the driving seat 40% of the time, then our happiness is in our own hands, which is amazing - don’t you think?

-I’d like to think so and we don’t have anything to lose by taking hold of that 40% and bringing a little more positivity and happiness to our days do we?
+So, we why don't we take hold of that 40% we can control and bring a little more positivity and happiness to our days.
 (I’ve read that optimists apparently live longer than pessimists too and so that’s an added bonus)!

-So, enough with the data.
-Here are a six simple ways to bring more happiness into your day and maximise that 40% that you’re in control of…
+Enough with the data, here are six simple ways to bring more happiness into your day and maximise that 40% that you’re in control of…

 STOP THE COMPARISON…

 It’s easy to scroll through your feed or flick through a magazine and feel the tension rise as you see one perfect image after another.
 But, i think that Theodore Roosevelt put it best when he said ‘comparison is the thief of joy’.
 I’ve fallen victim to the negativity that comparison can create, I think we all have at some point or another and it really does steal something precious from us.
-Most importantly gratitude.
-For what we have in our lives and the blessings that are all around us.
+Most importantly I think that it takes away the gratitude for what we already have in our lives and the blessings that are all around us.
 So, stop scrolling for a while, put away the magazines and turn off the TV while you spend a few minutes thinking of everyone and everything that you’re grateful for - read more about the power of gratitude.

 Helping others is a wonderful way to boost your happiness and theirs too.
 And it’s one of those things where even the smallest action means so much.
 Take a moment to really listen when you’re with a friend, pick up an extra drink for a colleague, smile first, start the conversation, send a message, give a hug or pay a compliment.
 It’s easy and it spreads positivity which the world always needs more of.